michaelajao/michaelajao.github.io/README.md

 ```

 ### Deploy to GitHub Pages
-The project is configured for automatic deployment to GitHub Pages.
-See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions.
+The project is configured for automatic deployment to GitHub Pages using GitHub Actions.

 ## 🎨 Customization